Our Mission

 Program Summary

-Isaiah 58 NH addresses homelessness and housing insecurity in Western Rockingham County by creating affordable housing units and assisting those in need with monthly assistance and also by addressing the underlying causes that create financial instability and limit the self-sufficiency of our clients.
-In addition to walking along side our clients helping them to deal with actual homelessness and housing insecurity, we also address health stressors related to their situation by providing clients with coach/counselors and providing other needed services.
+Isaiah 58 NH addresses homelessness and housing insecurity in Western Rockingham County by creating affordable housing units as well as providing monthly assistance.
+Isaiah 58 NH addresses the underlying causes that create financial instability and limit the self-sufficiency of our clients.
+We work side by side with our clients helping them deal with actual homelessness and housing insecurity.
+We help to address physical and mental health stressors related to their situation by providing clients with case management services as well as helping them to reach out to local mental health agencies.

-Isaiah 58’s goal is to eliminate housing insecurity in New Hampshire.
-All New Hampshire individuals and families should be afforded safe, secure, and affordable housing as a foundation for a productive life.
+Isaiah 58 NH’s goal is to eliminate housing insecurity in New Hampshire.
+All NH families and individuals should be afforded safe, secure, and affordable housing as a foundation for a productive life.

 About Isaiah 58

-Isaiah 58 NH is managed by an uncompensated twelve member Board of Directors.
-Each member provides the organization with financial support and together offer hundreds of hours of volunteer service.
-Their combined professional background and life experiences are critical to the success of moving Isaiah’s mission forward.
+Isaiah 58 NH is guided by a 12 member Board of Directors - all of which are uncompensated.
+Each member provides the organization with financial support as well as collectively hundreds of volunteer service and support.
+Their combined professional backgrounds and life experiences are critical to the success of moving Isaiah 58 NH’s mission forward.

 Services

-Our clients are part of the growing number of families who spend more than 50% of their income on housing and are housing insecure.
-The need for our support and services is a direct result of a shortage of available, affordable housing in the western portion of the county where we are located.
+The clients we serve are part of the ever growing number of families and individuals that spend more than 50 % of their income on housing which makes them housing insecure.
+The need for our support and services along with our partnerships is a direct result of the shortage of available, affordable housing in the Western portion of Rockingham County.

-Isaiah 58 NH sets expectations that focus first on increasing affordable housing stock, providing support services, and expanding our organizational capabilities.
-By using a disciplined process for acquiring and renovating rental properties we not only expand the housing inventory available to our target population, but we build a modest revenue stream of below-market rental fees that fund ongoing maintenance and frees up other funds to support our services or acquire new housing.
+Isaiah 58 NH not only focus’ on increasing affordable housing but also to provide supportive services while expanding our organizational capabilities.
+We use a disciplined process for acquiring and renovating properties for rental units to help us expand the housing inventory to our target population.
+We build a modest revenue stream of below market rental fees that help to fund on-going maintenance of the properties which help to free up funds so that we can utilize them to support our clients `with other services.

 History

-Isaiah 58 NH is the vision of its founder, retired Lutheran Pastor, The Rev. David E. Yasenka of Hampstead, NH.
-His ministry of over 30 years in Salem, NH included extensive efforts to combat the largely hidden, but persistent problem of homelessness in New Hampshire.
-As a Pastor, he was socially active in the community, encouraging the faith communities to not only feed the hungry through food pantries but also to shelter the homeless and support those with housing issues.
-As part of the church’s outreach ministry (Isaiah 58 Ministry), his congregation provided rent and utility assistance to those in need in the community, providing individuals and families with shelter in apartments and mobile homes, and when necessary housed the homeless in the church.
+Isaiah 58 NH was the vision of its founder, retired Lutheran Pastor, The Reverend David E. Yasenka of Hampstead NH.
+David’s ministry includes over 30 years in Salem NH which included extensive efforts to combat the largely hidden, but persistent problem of homelessness in New Hampshire.
+As a Pastor, David was socially active in the community , encouraging faith communities to help feed the hungry through pantries and to help shelter the homeless and housing insecure.
+As part of the churches outreach ( Isaiah 58 Ministry) David’s congregation helped to provide rent and utility assistance to those in need in the community, providing individual’s and families with shelter in apartments and mobile homes, and when necessary housed the homeless in the church.

-When given a donation of a manufactured home, a journey began which would soon lead to the formation of Isaiah 58 New Hampshire.
-Upon his retirement in 2014, Reverend Yasenka turned his attention to the problem of affordable housing on a full time basis and founded Isaiah 58 NH as a secular 501c3 nonprofit with the intent of providing safe and affordable housing to those in need.
+When he was given a donation of a manufactured home, David’s journey began which would soon lead to the formation of Isaiah 58 NH.
+Upon his retirement in 2014, Pastor Yasenka turned his attention to the problem of affordable housing a full time basis and founded Isaiah 58 NH as a 501c3 non profit with the intent to provide safe and affordable housing to those in need.

-The Reverend Yasenka directed Isaiah 58’s mission as a full time, pro bono endeavor for eight years.
-He has also effectively sought the support of community leaders and elected officials including NH’s Governors, and U.S. and State Senators and Representatives.
-A number of businesses, charitable organizations, foundations, as well as federal, state, county, and town governments and individuals have provided generous financial support to Isaiah 58 enabling it to meet, and at times exceed our goals during our eight years of operation.
+The Reverend Yasenka directed Isaiah 58’s mission full time pro bono for 9 years.
+In this time he has effectively sought and received the support of community leaders and elected officials, businesses, charitable organizations, foundations, as well as federal, state, county and town governments.
+In addition to this David was able to secure generous financial support from donors.
+We continue to receive this foundation of support as well as increasing support from other avenues which has allowed us to meet, and at times exceed, our goals during our 11 years of operation.

 Objectives